-Flame sterilization remained until now a routine task carried out in many microbiological, clinical and life science laboratories.
+Flame sterilization remains until now a routine task carried out in many microbiological, clinical and life sciences laboratories.
 Bunsen burners provide a flame with temperatures up to 1200°C. Natural gas (primarily methane), liquefied petroleum gas such as propane, butane or a mixture of both are used as fuels.

 Accidents caused by burners are relatively rare, but when they do occur they are often devastating, resulting in severe injuries or fires.
 It’s no wonder that safety officers are keen to encourage laboratory staff to avoid open flames whenever possible.